hexawyz/Exo/ViewSonic VP2785-4K.md

 The VCP codes used for PIP/Multi Picture are not standard, despite MCCS defining a few codes that could have been used. (e.g A for Window Select)
 Finding how to manage color profiles in PIP mode may prove more difficult, as associated VCP codes are essentially forced to 255 when this mode is enabled.

-Still, this gives hope as to what could be douable with a nicely integrated application. 😊
+Still, this gives hope as to what could be doable with a nicely integrated application. 😊